-This morning, travel by boat to Sun Island, a place worshipped as the birthplace of Manco Kápac and Mama Ocllo, the first founders of the Inca empire.
-With your guide, tour the Pilkokaina Palace, the Inca’s Fountain, and the 200 stairs of Yumani.
-Have a traditional atapi lunch (a picnic with local dishes).
-Walk uphill one hour to the Estancia EcoLodge, your home for the evening.
-Hike in the afternoon to Challapampa on the northern part of the island to see Chinkana (Labyrinth), a sacred Inca temple, and visit the community.
-Return to the EcoLodge to enjoy dinner and the sunset on Lake Titicaca and soak up the best of Bolivia travel.
+Early this morning, transfer by private vehicle from Puno with your guide to Copacabana.
+From here, board a boat and head toward Sun Island (1 hour journey).
+Sun Island is worshipped as the birthplace of Manco Cápac and Mama Ocllo, the first founders of the Inca Empire.
+With your guide, tour the Pilkokaina Palace, the Inca's Fountain, and the 200 stairs of Yumani.
+Enjoy a traditional atapi lunch (a picnic with local dishes).
+Walk one hour to the Estancia EcoLodge, your home for the evening.
+Enjoy dinner and the sunset on Lake Titicaca.

-After breakfast, travel by boat to Moon Island.
+Observe the sunrise from the comfort of your own bed.
+After breakfast travel by boat to Moon Island.
 Visit the Inca ruins of Inak Uyu on the northeast shore, believed to be the convent for the Virgins of the Sun.
-Afterwards, return to Copacabana and onward back to La Paz.
-Relax in your hotel after a day of adventure!